 Draft Bill – New Transparency Obligations on Israeli NGOs with Foreign Funding

-A new Israeli government draft bill was published last week for public comments – “Disclosure Obligations of Recipients of Support from Foreign Political Entities Law (Increased Transparency by Recipients of Support, when the Majority of their Funding is from Donations from Foreign Political Entities).”
+A new Israeli government draft bill was published last week for public comments – “Disclosure Obligations of Recipients of Support from Foreign Political Entities Law.”

 The objective of this draft bill is to impose increased transparency on NGOs (associations/NPOs and public-benefit companies) regarding their activities, when the majority of their funding is from donations from ‘Foreign Political Entities’, beyond the transparency that is imposed on all recipients of such donations.

 A “recipient of support” (NPO or public-benefit company) shall be deemed “a recipient of support that receives the majority of its funding from foreign political entities” if the majority of its sources of financing during the last fiscal year for which financial statements must be filed, or during the previous fiscal year in which it received donations from foreign political entities.
 The sources of financing are to be calculated cumulatively and must include all donations received from foreign political entities in each of the aforesaid fiscal years.

 The term “foreign political entity” has already been defined in existing legislation in Israel in sweeping terms – foreign countries, federations of foreign countries, bodies and authorities of foreign countries and local authorities of foreign countries, donations from the Palestinian Authority or from corporations controlled by any of the aforesaid.

 According to the draft bill, recipients of support that receive the majority of their funding from ‘foreign political entities’ will be obliged to disclose this in their publications and reports that address or are available to the public.